viviRbi/vyNote/readme.md

 ## List some checked and unchecked exceptions?
 - All the exceptions occur at runtime but checked exceptions are detected by the compiler at compile time so it becomes mandatory to handle them
 - Checked exception (java.lang.Exception) forces programmer to handle it.
 Until it is handled, the compiler won't allow to run.
-Some of the Checked exceptions are: FileNotFoundException, SQLException, ClassNotFoundException, FileNotFoundException, et
+Some of the Checked exceptions are: FileNotFoundException, SQLException, ClassNotFoundException, FileNotFoundException, et.
+Have to use try/catch or throws to force programmer handle error
-- Unchecked exceptions are part of RuntimeException
+- Unchecked exceptions are part of RuntimeException doesn't need to handle error
 ## Error
 - Error is irrecoverable e.g. OutOfMemoryError, VirtualMachineError, AssertionError
 - Programmer cannot do anything about it

 ## Multi-catch block - can you catch more than one exception in a single catch block?
-- Yes, from Java 7 to newer, we can by using or | symbol
+- Yes, from Java 7 to newer, we can by using or ( | symbol)